rob-blackbourn/JetBlack.Network/README.md

 The client is used in the echo server examples to read from the socket and write it back to the client.
 The server doesn't need to know anything about the message size or content so the client implementations are ideal.
+It simply forwards what it receives back to the client.
 Here is a slightly simplified version of the code.

     endpoint.ToListenerObservable(10)
         .ObserveOn(TaskPoolScheduler.Default)